zowe/docs-site/docs/user-guide/mvd-configuration.md

 Before you begin, you must have a working knowledge of AT-TLS and you must have Policy Agent configured.
 For more information, on [AT-TLS](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.halx001/transtls.htm) and [Policy Agent](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2.halz002/pbn_pol_agnt.htm), see the [z/OS Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2/en/homepage.html).

-To configure ZSS for HTTPS, create a certificate authority, self-signed certificate, and add them to a key ring.
+To configure ZSS for HTTPS, create a certificate authority certificate and add it to a key ring.
 Then define AT-TLS rules.
-Then copy the certificate to the ZSS server and reference its location.
+Then copy the certificate to the ZSS server and reference its location in the `zluxserver.json` file.

 Note: Bracketed values below (including the brackets) are variables.
 Use values relevant to your organization.

-#### Creating a certificate authority, certificate, and key ring
+#### Creating a certificate authority and key ring
-Use the IBM Resource Access Control Facility (RACF) to create a Certificate Authority, self-signed certificate, and then create a key ring and add the certificates to the key ring.
+Use the IBM Resource Access Control Facility (RACF) to create a Certificate Authority certificate, and then create a key ring and add the certificate to the ring.

 1. Enter the following command to generate a RACF certificate authority (CA) certificate:
   ```